 PDF version of an information sheet on British phone books.

-Note: historical copies of the Yellow Pages directory are now available for inspection at the Berkshire Record Office.
+Note: historical copies of the Yellow Pages directory are available at the Berkshire Record Office.

 These are our historical records for the telecommunications function of the Post Office and its predecessors.
 These papers document the development of the telegraph and telephone services up to 1980, and include records of preceding private telegraph and telephone companies taken over by the Post Office dating back to the early part of the 19th century.
 These are searchable on our online catalogue, on the BT Digital Archives and can be seen in full at the BT Archives.

 The collection of records from the private telegraph companies dating back to 1846 are some of the oldest held by BT Archives.
 This collection includes all the records created and used by the inland private telegraph companies before the network was nationalised under the Post Office in 1870.
 It also includes some private telegraph companies who operated international services, which were brought under control of the Post Office.
 This collection has many interesting items including company letter books and plans of the developing telegraph network.
 These are searchable on our online catalogue, on the BT Digital Archives and can be seen in full at the BT Archives.

 PDF version of an information sheet on private telegraph companies.

 This comprises of records created by the company from 1980 to the present day and are subject to a thirty year closure period.